If you want to see the night sky, there are few better places in the United States than the Southwest.

 After ogling the bizarre Joshua Trees, hiking among massive rock formations, and watching the sunset from Keys View, you can stop in any of the roadside pullouts to see the night sky.
 Just be careful to stay near your car; the National Park Service advises that it can be dangerous to hike out into the desert at night.

 Ready to see the stars in each of these dark sky destinations?
-Book a spot on the Grand National Parks tour – or enter our comp with Lonely Planet to win a trip to the USA!
+Book a spot on the Grand National Parks tour now.

 Feature photo by Arthur Cauty via Shutterstock.